jundis/CWSlack-SlashCommands/README.md

 * $badstatus : Set this if you have a status you want to ignore, set to Closed by default as tickets are rarely automatically closed.
 * $badcompany : Set this if you have a company you want to ignore, set to CatchAll by default to avoid spam from unknown incoming e-mails.
 * $posttext : Set this to 1 if you want to include the latest note with the Slack message.
 Set to 1 by default now.
+* $slackfollowtoken # : Set to the token you got when creating a new slash command integration in Slack for /follow.
+* $followenabled # : Defaults to 0, you need to change this to 1 if you want to enable follow.
+* $dir # : Directory on the server to store files.
+Please note that the user running php (www-data in Linux) needs write/read access to this folder.
 * $helpurl : Set to a help document explaining the slash command usage.
 Feel free to point to this GitHub repo, but ideally you would make it look pretty on your own internal site.

 # Command Usage